mihaeu/gwta/README.md

   - ✅️ Player Building 2A
   - ✅️ Player Building 3A
   - ✅ Player Building 4A
-  - ❌ Player Building 5A (requires ports)
+  - ✅ Player Building 5A
   - ✅ Player Building 6A
   - ✅ Player Building 7A
-  - ❌ Player Building 8A (requires ports)
+  - ✅ Player Building 8A
   - ✅ Player Building 9A
   - ✅ Player Building 10A
   - ✅ Player Building 1B